rokf/vis-golang/README.md

 ### `goswap[!]`

 Swaps the currently open file with its testing related counterpart (test/implementation).
 Let's say that you're working on a file named `abc.go`, `goswap` will try to open `abc_test.go` in a split window. **If forced** it will replace the file in the currently active window instead of splitting.
 In case that the counterpart is already open in one of the other unfocused windows the focus will move to it.
+The current window layout should be respected.

 ## Installation